11 Best Anthology Series On Netflix To Put On Your Watchlist

 Synopsis: In an IGN interview, creators Tim Miller and David Fincher said that Love Death + Robots was originally conceptualised as a reboot of the famous 1981 science fiction film Heavy Metal.
 But eventually, that idea was dismissed and reimagined under the banner of Netflix.

 The series features different genre storylines in one.
-From dark comedy, and sci-fi, to fantasy, there’s something for everyone.
+From dark comedy and sci-fi to fantasy, there’s something for everyone.
 The Emmy-winning animated series also features different types of directorial and animation styles from all over the world.
-Blending CGI with traditional hand drawing, live-action with animation, the showcase of art techniques in the show is pretty impressive.
+Blending CGI with traditional hand drawing, and live-action with animation, the showcase of art techniques in the show is pretty impressive.
 Moreover, the variety of concepts, stories, and art makes the anthology series truly one-of-a-kind.

 Awards won: The mind-bending series has bagged 2019 and 2021 Emmys for Outstanding Short Form Animated Program.